 - Don’t use hard brushes, such as scrub brushes and course brushes.
 These can leave deep damaging scratches on your pouf, which can be difficult to remove later.

 - Use dry cloth immediately on dry spills.
 If it stains, use a soft cloth with a little warm distilled water.

 - When you happen to have any type of sticky residue on the pouf, try rubbing the affected area with an eraser.
 Or, if you’re dealing with something stronger.
 Go to your local pressing and ask to apply some leather friendly solvent to the remove it.

-- Before using any leather cleaning product, test it first on a small not very visible spot (the underside is probably the best).
+- Before using any leather cleaning product, test it first on a small spot that is usually not visible (the underside is probably the best).
 Remember avoiding cleaning products that are not advised for leather.

-- To ensure the color of your pouf not to fade.
-Keep it away from direct sunlight, but make sure to air it out from time to time.
+- To ensure the colour of your pouf does not fade, keep it away from direct sunlight, but make sure to air it out from time to time.

 - Also, try not to place your pouf near any heat source.
 This will prevent the leather from drying out and cracking up.

-- To keep your leather free of scratched and deep scars, don’t let your pet (if you have one or host any haha), sit on top as their claws can scratch the leather.
-If you’re using your Pouffe as a footstool, be sure to remove your shoes as any buckles, clasps, and metal can also damage the leather.
-Kids using your Pouffe as a plaything can also inflict damage on the leather.
+- To keep your leather free of scratched and deep scars, don’t let your pet sit on top as their claws can scratch the leather.
+If you’re using your Pouf as a footstool, be sure to remove your shoes as any buckles, clasps, and metal can also damage the leather.

 - Using your pouf as a casual serving table for tea or coffee is sure a good idea.
-However, make sure to put a small towel or a cover down first to avoid any spilling and to keep the heat of the cups to contact the leather.
+However, make sure to put a small towel or a cover down first to avoid any spilling and to keep the heat of the cups away from the leather.

 - With time and usage, your pouf may start to sag causing the leather to crease.
-To avoid or help with this problem, make sure to stuff the inside properly so it looks great on the outside.
+To avoid or mitigate this problem, make sure to stuff the inside properly so it looks great on the outside.